matter-labs/zksync-lite-docs/docs/userdocs/security.md

 Version 1.0 of zkSync protocol comes with a contract upgrade mechanism in order to facilitate faster design iterations.
 However, users have a fundamental right to opt-out of a future upgrade.
-A new upgrade must be announced via the zkSync contract and all users get a 4-week notice period to exit in case they don't like the changes.
+A new upgrade must be announced via the zkSync contract and all users get a 4-week timelock period to exit where in case they don't like the changes.

-NOTICE: Currently, the beta is deployed with a 2-week notice period, and eventually will be bumped to 4 weeks.
-In the future, this opt-out mechanism will be replaced by a strict opt-in.
+To strike a balance between security and upgradeability, the security council, a group of [15 members](https://miro.medium.com/max/1400/1*3O6eotp6AMWS3WADhS00Yg.png) of the Ethereum community, can shorten the 4-week timelock.
+When Matter Labs initiates an upgrade, 9/15 signatures from the security council members can make the upgrade instant.
+You can read more about the decision to shorten the timelock period in our [Security Council 2.0 article](https://blog.matter-labs.io/security-council-2-0-2337a555f17a).

+NOTICE: Once the technology is mature and stable, we will transition to a strict opt-in mechanism with immutable versions, and also provide a mass migration functionality.

 ## Cryptography used